khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens-in-code.md

 }
 ```

-Remember to use them semantically, don't use `info` if you simply want `blue`.
+Remember to use them [semantically](/design-tokens#semantic-design-tokens), don't use `info` if you simply want `blue`.
 In different modes, `info` may be a different color.

-## Dark Mode
+## Dark mode

-Because design tokens focus on semantics and not color, dark modes for your UI elements should work out of the box.
-However, there are times when we need to step out of that box and change the way something behaves in dark mode.
-As with all deviations from the design system, the first, second, and third thing you should ask yourself and your
-designer is, "Do I really need to deviate from the standard pattern?".
-If it still makes sense to do so, our CSS utils have some methods to help.
+Because design tokens focus on semantics and not color, dark mode for your UI elements should work out of the box.
+However, there are times when we need to change the way something behaves in dark mode.
+As with all deviations from the design system, the first, second, and third thing you should ask yourself and the designer is, "do I really need to deviate from the standard pattern?"
+If it still makes sense to do so, CSS utils have methods to help.

 ### Using @apply